Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/getting-started-with-the-terminal.md

 > Terminals and command lines scare me.
 Do you have any dev tips on getting started with these or know any good resources?

-And it made me realize, I also was scared to use the Terminal at one point.
-It is one of these things wherein the beginning, you just don't know what's happening.
+And it made me realize I also was scared to use the Terminal at one point.
+It is one of these things wherein the beginning.
+You just don't know what's happening.

-So let's walk through some basic commands today, which will make us more comfortable in using the Terminal.
+So let's walk through some basic commands today, which will make us more comfortable using the Terminal.

 ## Which Terminal to Use?

-Perhaps a good starting point is which Terminal to use, to be honest, it's much of a preferred choice than actually making a difference.
-But I use [iTerm2](https://www.iterm2.com/) which works beautiful!
+Perhaps a good starting point is which Terminal to use.
+To be honest, it's much of a preferred choice than actually making a difference.
+But I use [iTerm2](https://www.iterm2.com/), which works beautifully!

-If you rather stick to another choice or the default Terminal, be my guest, it won't make a difference in what we are going to do today.
+If you rather stick to another choice or the default Terminal, be my guest.
+It won't make a difference in what we are going to do today.

 ## Basic Terminal Commands